Days of week on Hebrew calendar

 The modern Hebrew calendar has been designed to ensure that certain holy days and festivals do not fall on certain days of the week.
 As a result, there are only four possible patterns of days on which festivals can fall.
 (Note that Jewish days start at sunset of the preceding day indicated in this article.)

+Hebrew week days

 Reasons

-The modern Hebrew calendar has been arranged so that Yom Kippur does not fall on a Friday or Sunday, and Hoshana Rabbah does not fall on Shabbat.
-These rules have been instituted because Shabbat restrictions also apply to Yom Kippur, and if Yom Kippur were to fall on Friday, it would not be possible to make necessary preparations for Shabbat, including candle lighting, because the preceding day is Yom Kippur.
-Similarly, if Yom Kippur fell on a Sunday, it would not be possible to make the necessary preparations for Yom Kippur, including candle lighting, because the preceding day is Shabbat.
-Also, the laws of Shabbat override those of Hoshana Rabbah, so that if Hoshana Rabbah were to fall on Shabbat certain rituals that are a part of Hoshana Rabbah services (such as carrying willows, which is work) could not be performed in that year.
+The modern Hebrew calendar has been arranged so that Yom Kippur does not fall on a Friday (Yom Shishi) or Sunday (Yom Rishon), and Hoshana Rabbah does not fall on Shabbat.
+These rules have been instituted because Shabbat restrictions also apply to Yom Kippur, and if Yom Kippur were to fall on Friday (Yom Shishi), it would not be possible to make necessary preparations for Shabbat, including candle lighting, because the preceding day is Yom Kippur.
+Similarly, if Yom Kippur fell on a Sunday (Yom Rishon), it would not be possible to make the necessary preparations for Yom Kippur, including candle lighting, because the preceding day is Shabbat.
+Also, the laws of Shabbat override those of Hoshana Rabbah (the seventh day of Sukkot), so that if Hoshana Rabbah were to fall on Shabbat certain rituals that are a part of Hoshana Rabbah services (such as carrying willows, which is work) could not be performed in that year.